 - Cushion build: Cushion construction affects firmness, comfort, and how quickly the sofa looks tired.
 Pay attention to whether cushions keep their shape or collapse after a week of real use.

 - Upholstery and stitching: Dense fabrics can resist abrasion better, and solid stitching helps seams last.
-With leather, finishing and thickness matter; with performance fabrics, how the fabric is engineered for cleaning matters.
+With leather, finishing and thickness matter; with performance fabrics, the way the fabric is engineered for cleaning matters.

-- Warranty and service: A longer warranty doesn’t automatically mean a better sofa, but it’s a signal that the company stands behind the construction.
-Similarly, return policies and customer support reduce risk—especially if you’re buying online.
+- Warranty and service: A longer warranty doesn’t automatically mean a better sofa, but it does signal that the company stands behind the construction.
+Return policies and customer support also reduce risk, especially for remote purchases.

-One practical example: if you’re buying remotely, a generous trial period and easy returns can be worth more than a small price difference.
-You’ll get a chance to test comfort at home, where the lighting, room temperature, and your daily routine won’t be “curated” for a showroom photo.
+When shopping from afar, a generous trial period and easy returns can matter more than a small price difference.
+They give you time to test comfort at home, where the lighting, room temperature, and your routine are real rather than staged.

 Match comfort and scale to your room, not just the brand name

-Even the best sofa brand can fail you if the scale is wrong.
-Comfort isn’t only about softness—it’s also about seat depth, back support, and whether the arms and overall width fit your space without crowding the room.
+Even a strong sofa brand can miss the mark if the scale is wrong.
+Comfort is not only about softness; seat depth, back support, arm style, and overall width all shape how the sofa feels and how well it fits the room.

-Start with a few measurements and then decide what look you’re going for:
+Start with a few measurements, then decide what look you want:

-Choose the layout type based on your room, not just popularity:
+Pick the layout type based on your room, not on popularity alone:

-- Standard three-seater: a solid choice for balanced layouts and most family rooms.
+- Standard three-seater: A reliable fit for balanced layouts and most family rooms.

-For a concrete example, imagine a small living room with limited sightlines to a doorway.
-A low-profile sofa or a lighter-colored upholstery can keep the room from feeling heavy.
-In a larger TV room, you might prefer a deeper, more lounge-style seat so movie nights don’t turn into “why do my legs feel so far away?”.
+Picture a small living room with limited sightlines to a doorway.
+A low-profile sofa or lighter upholstery can keep the room from feeling heavy.
+In a larger TV room, a deeper lounge-style seat can make movie nights more comfortable.

 Compare upholstery and cushion choices by lifestyle

 Comfort is personal, but upholstery performance is practical.
-Your lifestyle should guide fabric and cushion decisions as much as your taste does.
+Let your daily routine guide fabric and cushion choices as much as your taste does.

 Upholstery options and what they tend to mean

-- Linen blends: can look relaxed and natural, but they may wrinkle or show wear faster depending on blend and weave.
-They can be great for calmer households that don’t treat the sofa like a snack table.
+- Linen blends: Can look relaxed and natural, but they may wrinkle or show wear faster depending on blend and weave.
+They can work well in calmer households that don’t treat the sofa like a snack table.

 Cushion fill affects comfort and shape retention

-If you have dogs or young children, look for upholstery that’s easy to spot-clean and doesn’t trap mess.
-For pets, also consider how the fabric handles snagging and claw marks.
-If your home has more occasional use (and you value “sink-in” comfort), you may accept a fabric that needs slightly more care in exchange for a softer feel.
+If you have dogs or young children, choose upholstery that spot-cleans easily and doesn’t trap mess.
+With pets, also think about snagging and claw marks.
+If the sofa will get only occasional use and you value sink-in comfort, you may accept a fabric that needs more care in exchange for a softer feel.

 Sort the best sofa brands into the right buyer profiles